hiten-ux/bike-store-sql-analysis/README.md

 The goal of this project was not just to write queries, but to answer the questions a business stakeholder actually asks: *why is revenue moving the way it is, why are customers not coming back, which products are worth restocking, and is our discount strategy working.*

+> **Dataset note:** This uses the publicly available "BikeStores" sample dataset, commonly used for SQL practice.
+All cleaning, view design, and business insights below are original analysis performed on top of it.

 ---

 ## 🔍 Key Findings